Artemis, through its wholly-owned subsidiary, BW Gold Ltd., holds a 100% interest in the Blackwater Gold Project.

 Summary:

-The Blackwater deposit is considered an example of a volcanic-hosted, epithermal-style gold-silver deposit.
+The Blackwater deposit is an example of a volcanic-hosted, epithermal-style gold-silver deposit.

 Core drilling has defined a zone of continuous gold mineralization that extends at least 1,300 m along its longest dimension east-west and at least 950 m north–south.
 The vertical thickness of the zone ranges up to 600 m, remaining open at depth in the southwestern part of the deposit, as well as to the northwest and west.
-The centre of the deposit has an average thickness of 350 m and, where open, a vertical extension of up to 600 m.
-The mineralized zone plunges shallowly to the north and northwest with inferred steep, north-plunging higher-grade mineralized shoots, measuring tens of metres thick, likely influenced by near-vertical structural intersections.
+The center of the deposit has an average thickness of 350 m and, where open, a vertical extension of up to 600 m.

 Gold-silver mineralization is associated with a variable assemblage of pyrite–sphalerite– marcasite–pyrrhotite ± chalcopyrite ± galena ± arsenopyrite (± stibnite ± tetrahedrite ± bismuthite).

-Sulphide mineralization at Blackwater can be divided into the following types:
+Sulphide mineralization at Blackwater can be divided into three types:

 - Disseminated: